 This is probably the most powerful of all of the lessons, to focus only on that which is inside of your control.

 Your own behaviours, your own thinking, your own actions – all under your control.
 The words of others, their opinions of you, their actions, world events, bad luck – all outside of your control.

-I quickly realised that by controlling only what is inside of my control, I could detach myself from outcomes that didn’t go my way, I could work with others without being affected so much by their moods, words or hidden agendas.
-I can decide, in every moment, who I want to be and what I need to do.
+But I quickly realised that by controlling only what is inside of my control, I could detach myself from outcomes that didn’t go my way, I could work with others without being affected so much by their moods, words or hidden agendas.
+I can decide, in every moment, who I want to be and what I want to do.

 Until next time